David Grant (cricketer): Youth career (2014–2016)

 When Grant started playing cricket, he decided to model himself after the Australian Test bowler Glenn McGrath, who was dominating world cricket at the time.
 Rather than trying to bowl as quickly as he could, McGrath focused on movement off the seam and consistently bowling the ball in the right place, so Grant followed the same suit in his own bowling.
-While he was still a teenager Grant started to play cricket for Australia's national under-19 team, making his Youth ODI debut in 2014 against Sri Lanka.
-The second innings of the match was washed out and Grant didn't get an opportunity to bowl.
+While he was still a teenager, Grant started to play cricket for Australia's national under-19 team, making his Youth One Day International (ODI) debut in 2014 against Sri Lanka.
+The second innings of the match was washed out and Grant did not get an opportunity to bowl.
 During 2015 Grant spent the winter training at the National Cricket Centre in Brisbane, and during his time there he also got to spend time training under Glenn McGrath at India's MRF Pace Foundation.
 Grant described this experience as "definitely the highlight" of his career to that point.

 Grant was selected to play for Australia later in the winter in England.
-He played Youth Test matches against England and took part in a Youth ODI series against them as well, with a highlight performance in the third match taking three wickets in consecutive overs with spearing yorkers.
+He played Youth Test matches against England and took part in a Youth ODI series against them as well, with a highlight performance in the third match, taking three wickets in consecutive overs with spearing yorkers.
 After strong performances for Australia in a variety of conditions, he was selected to play for South Australia in the national under-19 championships at the end of 2016.
-Overall Grant played two Youth Tests and nine Youth ODIs.
+Overall, Grant played two Youth Tests and nine Youth ODIs.